eggsyxu/eggsyxu.github.io/index.md

     url: "/gallery/"
   - label: "Contact Me"
     url: "/contact/"
 ---

+Welcome to my world!
+I’m a robotics enthusiast, occasional poet, and part-time racer.

 I’m currently a master’s student at the University of Michigan, pursuing a dual degree in Robotics and Biomedical Engineering.